 Manfred stands firmly with D-backs in stadium dispute

-PHOENIX (AP) Baseball Commissioner Rob Manfred says the league stands behind the Arizona Diamondbacks in their lawsuit claiming Maricopa County is responsible for $187 million in repairs that team ownership feels are needed at Chase Field.
+PHOENIX (AP) Baseball Commissioner Rob Manfred reiterated Tuesday the league stands behind the Arizona Diamondbacks in their lawsuit claiming Maricopa County is responsible for $187 million in repairs that team ownership feels are needed at Chase Field.

-Manfred was at the ballpark Tuesday and reaffirmed statements supporting the club that he made during spring training.
-He says for Chase Field to remain a major league-quality stadium, substantial capital expenditures must be made.
-He says if they aren't, there may come a point when the franchise seeks an alternative home.
+Manfred spoke at the ballpark and reaffirmed statements supporting the club that he made during spring training.
+He said for Chase Field to remain a major league-quality stadium, substantial capital expenditures must be made.
+He said if they aren't, there may come a point when the franchise seeks an alternative home.

-Manfred says Major League Baseball has reviewed studies of state-of-the-art ballparks and determined what is required in renovation and capital investment.
+Manfred said Major League Baseball has reviewed studies of state-of-the-art ballparks and determined what is required in renovation and capital investment.

 ''We concur wholeheartedly with the Diamondbacks' position that there are substantial needs here with respect to this stadium, to keep it as a major league-quality stadium,'' Manfred said.

 The Diamondbacks have sued the county, seeking to remove a clause from the team's lease that prevents it from leaving the park, which opened in 1998.
 The team contends in the lawsuit that the county has failed to allocate enough funds for maintenance and improvements to keep the downtown stadium state-of-the-art through the end the lease in 2028.